We can’t stress enough that the more you put into getting ready for this hunt, the more you will get out of it.

 - Physical Fitness: Physical conditioning is often times overlooked and we want to see everyone enjoy their experience with us to the fullest!
 Training that exercises the legs and lungs is most important.
 Your guide will only hunt you to your ability, so please come in the best shape you possibly can.
 The most physically demanding terrain usually contains the most trophy animals.
 We want nothing more than to give all of our hunters every opportunity for success!

 - Good Footwear: If we had to pick one thing on the list of items to bring to be the most important, this is it!
-Buying a quality pair of hunting boots that can withstand walking on side-hills and keep your feet warm and dry.
+Buying a quality pair of hunting boots that can withstand walking on side-hills and keep your feet warm and dry is a must!.

 ARCHERY HUNTERS: Practice shooting to 50 yards, but be proficient to 40 yards.
 Most shots are taken from 15-25 yards.